desering/volunteer-scheduler/docs/deployment.md

 ## Preview Deployments

 Coolify [Preview Deployments](https://coolify.io/docs/applications/#preview-deployments)
-are configured to automatically create a new deployment of both Astro and Payload for each PR opened in this repo.
+are configured to automatically create a new deployment for each PR opened in this repo.
 Cloudflare does not offer Wildcard SSL certificates for second-level subdomains (e.g. `*.schedule.desering.org`), so we configured `*.desering.org` to point to Coolify instead (see [here](https://github.com/desering/terraform/blob/main/dns_desering.org.tf)).

-The preview deployment urls for Schedule look as follows:
+The preview deployment urls look as follows:

 ```
 https://schedule-pr-{PR-Number}.desering.org/